Dog in Clinic

 Once congestive heart failure develops, the survival time of affected dogs is expected to be between 6 and 14 months.
 Some dogs, however, can live for nearly three years with the proper treatment regimen.

-How Long Will My Dog Require Treatment with Vetmedin?
+How Long Will My Dog Require Treatment with This Medicine?

 For as long as your dog is responding well to treatment.
 It is likely to mean for the rest of their life.
-During this time, Vetmedin may be given alone or alongside other medication.
+This medicine may be given alone or with other medication during this time.

-No, there is no limit on the time Vetmedin can be administered to a patient.
-However, some dogs may need to take it for a lifetime.
+No, there is no limit on the time it can be administered to a patient.

 What Should I Avoid While Giving Vetmedin?

-Vetmedin is not for use in humans.
+It is not for use in humans.
 Do not give this medication if your dog is allergic to it.
-Do not give to animals with hypertrophic cardiomyopathy, aortic stenosis, or any other condition where an increase in cardiac output is not recommended.
-Do not give this medication to dogs less than six months of age.
-Do not give this medication to pregnant or lactating animals.
+Do not give to animals with hypertrophic cardiomyopathy, aortic stenosis, or any other condition where an increased cardiac output is not recommended.
+Do not give this medication to dogs under six months or pregnant or lactating animals.

 How Can I Get My Dog to Take Pill?

 The easiest way to give your dog a pill is to hide the pill in food.
-It usually works best if you hide it in a special treat such as a small amount of canned dog food, cooked sweet potato, or a soft dog treat that can be molded around it.
+It usually works best if you hide it in a special treat, such as a little canned dog food, cooked sweet potato, or a soft dog treat that can be molded around it.

-Why is Vetmedin Taken On an Empty Stomach?
+Why Is This Medication Taken On an Empty Stomach?

 It is not absorbed very well from the stomach if there is food there.
-So 30-60 minutes before feeding is often recommended, but closer to 60 would seem better if you can manage it.
+It is recommended to administer 30-60 minutes before feeding, but closer to 60 would be better if you can manage it.

 Can I Give My Dog Pimobendan With Food?